We stand with Ukraine to help keep people safe. Join us

 • Avoid email spam, suspicious websites, and other online scams.
 Avoid clicking on unknown or unverified links and email attachments.
 Also, we recommend not downloading software from potentially unsafe websites or P2P file-sharing networks.

 • Use reliable cybersecurity software.
-For example, Clario makes it easy to detect and remove computer worms and other malware.
+For example, Clario Anti Spy makes it easy to detect and remove computer worms and other malware.
 Besides, the app will give you personalized recommendations on your online behavior and grant you unlimited access to 600 cybersecurity experts.

 Keep reading